microsoft/azurelinux/toolkit/docs/building/dedicated_guides/build_images.md

 ### Building Packages for the Image

-The tools will automatically rebuild any packages that are needed to create the iamge.
+The tools will automatically rebuild any packages that are needed to create the image.
 There is no need to manually build packages, but if desired this can be done via [Build Packages](./build_packages.md#rebuild-minimal-required-packages-for-an-image).

 ### Dev Loop